Features new to Windows 7: Federated search

-Miscellaneous shell enhancements
+Miscellaneous Shell enhancements

 Windows Explorer has received numerous minor enhancements that improve its overall functionality.
-The Explorer's search box and the address bar can be resized.
-Folders such as those on the desktop or user profile folders can be hidden in the navigation pane to reduce clutter.
-A new Content view is added, which shows thumbnails and metadata together.
-A new button to toggle the Preview Pane has been added to the toolbar.
-The button to create a new folder has been moved from the Organize menu and onto the toolbar.
-List view provides more space between items than in Windows Vista.
-Finally, storage space consumption bars that were only present for hard disks in Windows Vista are now shown for removable storage devices.
+The address bar and search box can be resized.
+The Command Bar features the New Folder command and a visible interface option to enable the Preview Pane (both were previously in the Organize option in Windows Vista).
+A new Content icon view mode is added, which shows metadata and thumbnails.
+The List icon view mode provides more space between items than in Windows Vista.
+Storage capacity indicators for hard disks introduced in Windows Vista are now also shown for removable storage devices.
+File types for which new iFilters or Property Handlers are installed are reindexed by Windows Search by default.

+The Navigation Pane includes a new Favorites location, which serves as the replacement for the Favorite Links functionality of the interface in Windows Vista, and newly created Saved Searches are automatically pinned to this location.

+There is a new Share With button on the Command Bar that allows users to share the currently viewed folder or currently selected item with people in a homegroup with either read permissions or with both read and write permissions, or with specific people, which opens the Sharing Wizard introduced in Windows Vista; a new Nobody sharing option prevents the selected folder or item from being shared, and all items that are excluded in this manner feature a new padlock overlay icon.

-Other areas of the shell have also received similar fine-tunings: Progress bars and overlay icons may now appear on an application's button on the taskbar to better alert the user of the status of the application or the work in progress.
-File types for which property handlers or iFilters are installed are re-indexed by default.
-Previously, adding submenus to shell context menus or customizing the context menu's behavior for a certain folder was only possible by installing a form of plug-in known as shell extensions.
-In Windows 7 however, computer-savvy users can do so by editing Windows Registry and/or desktop.ini files.
-Additionally, a new shell API was introduced designed to simplify the writing of context menu shell extensions by software developers.
+Previously, adding submenus to Shell context menus or customizing the context menu's behavior for a certain folder was only possible by installing a form of plug-in known as Shell extensions.
+In Windows 7, however, users can edit the Windows Registry or configuration files.
+Additionally, a new Shell API was introduced designed to simplify the writing of context menu shell extensions by software developers.

 Windows 7 includes native support for burning ISO files.
-The functionality is available when a user selects the Burn disc image option within the context menu of an ISO file.
-Support for disc image verification is also included.
+The functionality is available when a user selects the Burn disc image option within the context menu of an ISO file (support for disc image verification is also included).
 In previous versions of Windows, users were required to install third-party software to burn ISO images.